zaymat/kanopy/README.md

 With more time, it could be possible to do a way better design.
 Moreover, I only used HTML/CSS with Bootstrap.
 With a bit of Javascript it would be more interactive.

 ### Database
-I figure out too late that the database is not really useful in this case.
+I figured out too late that the database is not really useful in this case.
 In fact, there are lots of unusual cases that make the database difficult to populate (committers with no account linked, no author or no committer ...).
 As I call the api each time I refresh the page, the database is even more useless.

 So there are three ways to improve that.
 Either deleting the database and do all with local storage, or improving the database schema to treat all the special cases better than today, or updating data at each api call instead of deleting the whole table.